SharePoint/sp-dev-docs/docs/general-development/how-to-apply-a-master-page-to-a-site-in-sharepoint.md

 ---
-title: How to Apply a master page to a site in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 04861390-84d5-40ea-b0db-6c0748eff196
+title: How to Apply a master page to a site in SharePoint ms.prod: SHAREPOINT ms.assetid: 04861390-84d5-40ea-b0db-6c0748eff196
 ---

-# How to: Apply a master page to a site in SharePoint 2013
+# How to: Apply a master page to a site in SharePoint
-Learn how to map a master page to a SharePoint 2013 site.
+Learn how to map a master page to a SharePoint site.
 ## Mapping a master page to a site

-In SharePoint 2013, a master page defines the shared framing elements such as the chrome for all pages in your site.
+In SharePoint, a master page defines the shared framing elements such as the chrome for all pages in your site.
 After a master page is created, it can be mapped to a site.
 This could be for all publishing pages designated for all users, or for the administrative pages used for site maintenance.
 Alternatively, if you are configuring a child site of a parent site, you can inherit the master page from the parent.
 This article provides the steps to map a created master page to a site, inherit the master page from a parent site, or map a master page to a specific device channel.

 > **Note:**
-> For more information about Design Manager and master pages, see  [Overview of Design Manager in SharePoint 2013](overview-of-design-manager-in-sharepoint.md).
-For more information about how to create device channels, see  [SharePoint 2013 Design Manager device channels](sharepoint-design-manager-device-channels.md).
+> For more information about Design Manager and master pages, see  [Overview of Design Manager in SharePoint](overview-of-design-manager-in-sharepoint.md).
+For more information about how to create device channels, see  [SharePoint Design Manager device channels](sharepoint-design-manager-device-channels.md).